samsu/installation/README.md

            export INTERFACE_EXT=eno50332176

-    3. If run multi-nodes installation, you need to assign controller ip on the variable 'CTRL_MGMT_IP' in the file ins.sh CTRL_MGMT_IP=[default is host INTERFACE_MGMT ip] e.g. CTRL_MGMT_IP=10.160.37.60
+    3. If run multi-nodes installation, you need to assign controller ip on the variable 'CTRL_MGMT_IP' in the file 'local.conf' CTRL_MGMT_IP=[default is host INTERFACE_MGMT ip] e.g. CTRL_MGMT_IP=10.160.37.60